bobbingwide/field-block-for-acf-pro/README.md

 https://developers.google.com/maps/documentation/javascript/get-api-key

 ## Installation
-1. Upload the contents of the acf-field-block plugin to the `/wp-content/plugins/acf-field-block' directory
+1. Upload the contents of the field-block-for-acf-pro plugin to the `/wp-content/plugins/field-block-for-acf-pro' directory
-1. Activate the acf-field-block plugin through the 'Plugins' menu in WordPress
+1. Activate the field-block-for-acf-pro plugin through the 'Plugins' menu in WordPress
-1. Use the ACF field block
+1. Use the ACF field block in the block editor

 ## Screenshots
 1. ACF field block - Edit mode